LongLeonardoLe/LunarDateCalculator/README.md

 # LunarDateCalculator
 More like a generator for generating a list of lunar dates, given a starting `Date` and a `RRule`, return a `DateList` of lunar dates
+The application is explicit done for Vietnamese Lunar Calendar, which means the default time zone is GMT +7.

 ## Dependencies
 * [iCal4j](https://github.com/ical4j/ical4j) - iCalendar parser and object model